-Algorithm of division in C++
+Implementation of the division algorithm in C++

 <<algorithm